oblivioncth/PxCrypt/README.md

 - Stores 1-7 bits of information per-color-channel, per-pixel
 - Optionally augments data obfuscation with basic encryption via a pre-shared key that scrambles the payload data sequence
 - Optionally encode data in a manner that also requires the original, unaltered image in order to decode the payload (can be combined with a pre-shared key)
-- Always produces lossless 24/32-bit images (saves as a PNG from the command-line)
+- Always produces a 32-bit RGBA images (saves as a PNG from the command-line)

 ## Library
 Detailed documentation of this library, facilitated by Doxygen, is available at: https://oblivioncth.github.io/PxCrypt/